 - resilience, which is being able to cope with difficult situations and ‘bounce back’ when things go wrong

-- self-compassion, which is treating yourself kindly when things don’t go well
+- self-compassion, which is treating themselves kindly when things don’t go well

-- confidence, which is believing that you’ll be successful and make good decisions.
+- confidence, which is believing that they’ll be successful and make good decisions.

 A positive focus

 If your child can notice and appreciate the good things in their life, your child is more likely to feel positive.
 This can also help your child keep difficult times in perspective, so they don’t become overwhelming.

 Your child can do this by just taking a few moments each day to focus on what they’re grateful for.
 You could even make this a family activity by asking everyone at the dinner table to name one thing they’re grateful for.
 You can be grateful for all sorts of things, like being together at dinner, the sun shining, farmers getting the rain they need, good health, good friends and so on.

 Trying new things and getting involved in different activities keeps your child’s options open and can build your child’s confidence and self-worth.
 You can encourage your child by helping them find activities they might be interested in.
 It’s also important to praise your child for being open to new things and willing to have a go.

 Relationships and social connections are vital for pre-teen and teenage wellbeing.
 Your child needs close and supportive family and friends.
 And good parent-child relationships tend to lead to good friendships.